 Funds with Deficiencies: From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or SPMIFA requires the NSU Foundation to retain as a fund of perpetual duration.
-In accordance with GAAP, there were four endowments of this nature with total underwater amounts of \$8,271 at December 31, 2017.
-The amount is not material to the financial statements.
-Of those four endowment funds, three were brought into the pooled endowment fund during the fourth quarter of the year and therefore suffered market variation for a short period.
-The fourth fund has a matching cash account that is greater than the amount the fund is underwater.
-The Foundation does not anticipate any 2018 spending from any of these funds.
+There were no such endowment funds at December 31, 2020.

-Spending Policy and How the Investment Objectives Relate to Spending Policy: The Foundation has a policy of appropriating for distribution each year amounts up to, but not to exceed 5% of market value averaged over the last five years.
+Spending Policy and How the Investment Objectives Relate to Spending Policy: The Foundation has a policy of appropriating for distribution each year amounts up to, but not to exceed 4.5% of market value averaged over the last five years.
 Since the Foundation has a policy of designating unrestricted funds each year for investment, it feels that this policy protects the purchasing power of the endowment.
 In light of current market fluctuations and the future needs of the Foundation, it evaluates the spending policy annually to ensure that it remains in accordance with the long-term objectives of the Foundation.